zyderus/next-tuts/README.md

-A Next.js application made for studying the framework.
+## A Next.js app to learn the framework.

 Deployed to Vercel.
 To see and test click [here](https://next-tuts-seven.vercel.app)